 4. Ma’at/2010.
 Ancient Egyptian mural painting techniques.

-Unfortunately, the context in which I attended the painting lessons was influenced by a latent racist agenda and by sexist viewpoints (the segregation of strictly male or female workshops during retreats is a red flag for me).
+Unfortunately, the context in which I attended the mural painting lessons for Ma’at was influenced by a latent racist agenda and by sexist viewpoints (the segregation of strictly male or female workshops during retreats is a red flag for me).
 They taught a version of imposing “rational order” from on high, on the so-called “lower reality”… the usual formula for justifying oppression.
 Gradually you discover that this supposed “lower reality” is made of Others: women, people of colour, animals, androgynous energies, all of them with their own values and reasons for being.
 Such upper class privilege-bias goes unquestioned by modern day philosophy teachers, who see the ideal without its channel.
 But that doesn’t preclude us from taking different approaches to studying Egypt and relating to its “mysteries.”
 Something to point out is that this image of Ma’at, apart from looking distinctly Native American, resembles modern magazine covers (celebrity worship).
-However, the Egyptian role of Ma’at (Balance) and the “misheard lyric” it sounds like in English will playfully combine into promoting “my heart,” not celebrity as such.
-It might seem an ambitious leap to make there, but the English language is international nowadays, a lingua franca, so it creates a key to another time when globalization was in full swing.
+However, the recorded role of Ma’at (Balance) and the “misheard lyric” it sounds like in English will playfully combine into promoting “my heart,” not celebrity as such.
+It might seem an ambitious leap to make there, but the English language is international nowadays, a lingua franca, so it can very well provide a key to another time when globalization was in full swing.
 Egyptians themselves played this exact “game” of sounds vs. concepts through their writing system.
-So the path to attaining this ideal is not in the image, but in one’s heart…
+So the path to attaining the ideal is not in the image, but in one’s heart…